The days are gradually getting longer, the sunsets more orange, and the temperature (of the air and the water) is creeping up… summer is on its way!

 Also check the trailer connection and the socket fitted to your tow vehicle.
 Quite often, problems with trailer lights not working can be quickly traced to a corroded connection.

-While your safety gear probably lives in your boat year round, check it all carefully to ensure your PFDs (lifejackets) are in good condition and working order, flares and EPIRB are within their expiry date, torch batteries are new, and that your first aid kit has everything you might need over summer.
+While your probably lives in your boat year round, check it all carefully to ensure your PFDs (lifejackets) are in good condition and working order, flares and EPIRB are within their expiry date, torch batteries are new, and that your first aid kit has everything you might need.

 Last, but certainly not least, stock up on fishing gear!